WatsonIoT-Ecosystem/iot_enocean/README.md

 * IBM Watson IoT Embedded 'C' client libraries.
   Link to source code:  https://github.com/ibm-messaging/iotf-embeddedc

-# Steps to build Watson IoT – EnOcean Gateway client
+## Steps to build Watson IoT–EnOcean Gateway client

 ### Building the Watson IoT Embedded 'C' client library
 * Download/Clone the repository using the link https://github.com/ibm-messaging/iotf-embeddedc
 * Run buildlib.sh supplied to build Watson IoT client shared library “libiotf.so”.

-### Building Watson IoT – EnOcean gateway library
+### Building Watson IoT–EnOcean gateway library

 * Download/Clone the repository using the link https://github.com/WatsonIoT-Ecosystem/iot_enocean
 * Change to the directory where you downloaded the contents in step above.
 This should be the directory where Makefile.PL resides.
 * Run the following commands in sequence
 **Note:** you will need root privileges to do this.
 On Raspberry pi use “sudo cp ….” to do this copy as root.
    * sudo perl Makefile.PL
-     * This will generate the Makefile needed to build the code
+     ~ This will generate the Makefile needed to build the code
    * sudo make
-     * This will generate a new shared library named “enoceaniot.so”
+     ~ This will generate a new shared library named “enoceaniot.so”
    * sudo make install
-     * This command will copy the various files and shared library “enoceaniot.so” to appropriate directories in the Perl installation.
+     ~ This command will copy the various files and shared library “enoceaniot.so” to appropriate directories in the Perl installation.
-       <b>Example output:</b>
+     ~ <b>Example output:</b>
        <i>Files found in blib/arch: installing files in blib/lib into architecture dependent library tree
 Installing /usr/local/lib/perl/5.14.2/auto/enoceaniot/enoceaniot.bs
 Installing /usr/local/lib/perl/5.14.2/auto/enoceaniot/enoceaniot.so